 - Tracking: tracking data overlay.

-Several layouts ant themes are available in the layout menu in the top bar.
-You can also build your layout by dragging the option docks in the window.
+Several layouts and themes are available in the layout menu in the top bar.
+The user can also build his layout by dragging the option docks in the window.